carpentries-incubator/managing-computational-projects/episodes/03-setup.md

 questions:
 - "How to set up a computational project?"
 - "What main concerns and challenges exist and how to address them?"
-- "How to creating a project repository for sharing, collaboration and an intention to release?"
+- "How to create a project repository for sharing, collaboration and an intention to release?"
 objectives:
 - "Describe best practices for setting a project repository"
 - "Build a basis for collaboration and co-creation in team projects"
 - "Apply computational reproducibility and project management practices"
-- "Make is easy for each contributor to participate, contribute and be recognised for their work"
+- "Make it easy for each contributor to participate, contribute and be recognised for their work"
 keypoints:
 - "Shared and version controlled repository with well structured and organised files are crucial for starting a project"
 - "Documentation is as important as data and code to understand the different aspects of the project and communicate about the research."